Skip to content

 Trial victories

-Achieved multiple verdicts on behalf of King County in criminal felony prosecutions, and multiple civil defense verdicts on behalf of a public entity sued for age discrimination, gender discrimination, and retaliation.
-Obtained multiple defense verdicts on behalf of healthcare organizations for claims of discrimination and retaliation.
+Achieved multiple verdicts on behalf of King County in criminal felony prosecutions, and multiple civil defense verdicts on behalf of a public entities and healthcare institutions.

 Voting rights work

 Successfully argued for preliminary injunction in Indiana federal court, stopping implementation of a new law to purge voters from the registration rolls based on unreliable secondhand information they had moved out-of-state.
 The 7th Circuit affirmed the decision.
-Currently part of a coalition suing Georgia for its 2021 voter suppression law.
+Assisted with bringing lawsuit against the state of Georgia regarding its 2021 voter suppression law.

 *Denotes an attorney's experience prior to joining Davis Wright Tremaine